stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 checker.
 That's why we typically need natural numbers for iterating over the indices in an array, together with an auto implicit proof that the natural number in question is within the valid bounds.
-The machinery and different proof types for this come from module `Data.Array.Index`.
-Have a look at what's available there: It should be reasonably well documented.
+The machinery and different proof types for this come from module `Data.Array.Index`, which should be reasonably well documented.

 Here's how to collect the elements of an array in a list.
-Since the list is built up from last to first element, we can conveniently use a natural number for counting down:
+Since the list is built from last to first element, we can conveniently use a natural number for counting down:

 ```idris